basgbasg/test/README.md

 ![image](https://github.com/basgbasg/test/assets/133644970/f8cf8026-6713-4e17-99dd-3fd75a626d6c)

 ### Produce employee details report
 After the employee details have been entered, an employee details report will be produced.
+You will have an option to view the deductions report.
+If you enter (1), a deductions report will be generated.
+If you enter any other key, the application will exit.

 ![image](https://github.com/basgbasg/test/assets/133644970/af5ea250-6a51-4308-a7fb-1a5943c70f44)